acromarti01/team-profile-generator/README.md

-# team-profile-generator
-Homework 10 project

 # Team Profile Generator

 ![badges](https://img.shields.io/badge/license-MIT_License-brightgreen)

 ## Description

-Your task is to build a Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
+The project allows the user to input information of employees on a software engineering team then dynamically generate a HTML webpage that displays summaries for each person.

-The project takes in information about employees on a

-The project allows the user to dynamically generate a README

 ## Table of Contents